-Light, sweet crude oil is transported by rail via DOT-111 or CPC-1232 tank cars.
-These tank cars are roughly 60 feet long, about 11 feet wide, and 16 feet high.
-It weighs 80,000 pounds empty and 286,000 pounds when full.
+The DOT-111 weighs 80,000 pounds empty and 286,000

+pounds when full.
 It can hold about 30,000 gallons or 715 barrels of oil, depending on the oil's density.

-The DOT-111 tank is made of steel plate, 7/16 of an inch thick.
-The CPC-1232 is made of TC128 Grade B steel plate, 9/16 of an inch thick, with an 11-gauge outer steel jacket and other modifications designed to improve safety.
+The tank is made of steel plate, 7/16 of an inch thick.
 An oil tank car is typically loaded from the top valve and unloaded from the bottom valve.
 Loading or unloading each car may take several hours, but multiple cars in a train can be loaded or unloaded simultaneously.